takashim0101/ERA5-Climate-Analysis-Pipeline/README.md

 ## Project Overview

-The primary goal of this project is to showcase a practical application of data engineering and analysis skills.
-It answers the question: "How can we use raw climate data to understand local weather patterns?"
+This project serves as an **experimental portfolio piece** demonstrating an end-to-end data pipeline for climate analysis.
+It utilizes **free and open-source ERA5 reanalysis data**, known for its **high spatial resolution (0.25° x 0.25°)**, to understand local weather patterns over a **one-year period (2024)**.

-This portfolio piece is designed to be accessible to both technical and non-technical audiences.
-It highlights the ability to manage a data-centric project from end to end, a critical skill in fields like data science, climate research, and software engineering.
+The primary goal is to showcase practical application of data engineering and analysis skills, from data acquisition and processing to insightful visualization.
+Designed to be accessible to both technical and non-technical audiences, it highlights the ability to manage a data-centric project from end to end, a critical skill in fields like data science, climate research, and software engineering.

 ## How It Works: An End-to-End Pipeline